jonaspleyer/cellular_raza-homepage/content/showcase/bacterial-branching.md

 math: true
 ---

-This simulation was inspired by the bacterial patterns first mathematically described in [\[1,2\]](#references).
+This simulation was inspired by the spatial growth patterns of _Bacillus Subtilis_ which were first mathematically described in [\[1,2\]](#references).
-These patterns can be described by considering two variables: the spatial-temporal distribution $n$ of the available nutrient and the bacterial population density $b$.
+These patterns can be modeled by considering two variables: the spatial-temporal distribution $n$ of the available nutrient and the bacterial population density $b$.
 Together with the ratio of diffusion of both components $d$ the set of coupled partial differential equations read: